 Discussion paper by the UNICEF Office of Research – Innocenti and the International Centre for Research on Women.
 The paper provides a holistic picture of how gender socialization happens and agents, that is, family members, peers, community leaders and cultural and social norms.
 You may not be familiar with the concept of “gender socialization”, but it is most likely that you have been influenced by it and in turn passed on your own beliefs about what constitutes gender-appropriate attitudes and behavior to others.

 Bridging the Gap Between Gender Socialization and Gendered Political Behavior: Political Socializaiton in a Cultural Context.
 Ahmed, Zahra.
 Abstract: Culture is an important mediator regarding the roles and activities that women deem appropriate for themselves.
 Studies of Latino and African American women suggest that their specific cultural contexts may serve to provide them with increased opportunities for political participation and the potential for increased political power.

 Gender Socialization of Adolescents in the Home:

-There has been considerable gender research on inequality in employment, sports participation, television programs, and literature content over the past two decades.
-However, there is limited research on adolescent gender socialization within the family.
 Until the early seventies, the family was generally viewed as supporting institutional functions in which females were socialized to be dependent, fragile, unaggressive, sensitive, nurturant, and hesitant to take risks.
 Males were seen as being socialized in the home to be strong, confident, independent, and daring.
 Socialization in gender-role behavior is conspicuously absent.
-This research on gender socialization of adolescents in the home environment focuses upon six common family activities: allowances, parental gift giving, use of the family car, curfew, and chores done in and outside the home.